Transfusion Service Management

-BLD 836 - Adverse Transfusion Outcomes: Detection, Monitoring, and Prevention (2 Credits) - is taught in the spring semester of even years.
+BLD 836 - Adverse Transfusion Outcomes: Detection, Monitoring, and Prevention (2 Credits) - is taught in the spring semester of odd years.
 Students will learn about adverse transfusion outcomes and will cover the cause, methods of detection, monitoring paradigms and prevention.

-BLD 837 - Transfusion Service Operations and Management (1 Credit) - is taught in the spring semester of even years and covers management and operational practices needed to meet both the fiscal and regulatory oversight of a transfusion service.
+BLD 837 - Transfusion Service Operations and Management (1 Credit) - is taught in the fall semester of even years and covers management and operational practices needed to meet both the fiscal and regulatory oversight of a transfusion service.